 Start your walk from Teatro Massimo and continue along the Via Marqueda up to Piazza Pretoria to see the magnificent Fountain Pretoria.
 In this area, you will find many palaces and churches worth visiting.
 Don’t hesitate to go see the food stalls at Mercato il Capo, the Farmer’s Market at Via Cappuccinelle.

 Cefalu is a small town on the northern coastline of Sicily.
 It mostly attracts visitors with its small size and proximity to a beach.
 Even if this is one of the less-popular destinations, people like it.
-Its because of its eclectic mix of historical and cultural sites and beachside vacation vibes.
+It is because of its eclectic mix of historical and cultural sites and beachside vacation vibes.

 However, Cefalu has also an interesting Medieval history and beautiful Duomo.

+Let these best places to see in Sicily to immerse you in the local history, enjoy the beach time like the locals and taste the famous Sicilian food.
 Besides, who can resist the beauty of one of the top romantic getaways in Europe?!

 ADD THIS TO PINTEREST